madronalabs/mlvg/README.md

 If you haven't already, update the submodules to mlvg:
 - git submodule update --init --recursive

+Now install the SDL2 framework.
+You can get a binary release from libsdl.org.
+On MacOS this will go into /Library/Frameworks.
+On Windows into the System directories.

 Now use cmake to generate a project for a test application as follows:
 - mkdir build
 - cd build